kiyotaka-ai/kiyotaka-api-js/README.md

-# Tharamine API JavaScript Client
+# Kiyotaka API JavaScript Client

-This package provides a JavaScript/TypeScript client for the Tharamine API, generated from the official Tharamine protocol buffer definitions.
+This package provides a JavaScript/TypeScript client for the Kiyotaka API, generated from the official Kiyotaka protocol buffer definitions.

 ## Installation